alexgaas/resume/README.md

 - #### _2019 - current_: _Slalom Build_
 > * I am a software architect who as part of team built from scratch and manages a cloud-based high-scalable IoT platform contains of 20 microservices and ~50 cloud functions with 220 000 active user profiles
 > * I own and manage microservice architecture across the whole platform, including reliability metrics.
-As architect I create specifications of API for each microservice, define acceptance criterias and non-functional requirements / technical analysis of further stories for other engineers
+As architect I create specifications of API, define acceptance criterias and non-functional requirements / technical analysis of further stories
 > * As a skilled software engineer I build and manage a custom infrastructure components in the platform (such as rate limiters, circuit breakers, deadlines) to achieve both high stability and scalability of platform
 > * I am a active member and co-lead of JVM community which hosts events for 50+ coworkers monthly-based to improve knowledge sharing and workplace culture between employees

 - #### _2015 - 2019_: _Productive Edge_
-> * As a senior software engineer I was working on variety of consulting projects
+> * As a senior software engineer I was working on variety of projects
 > * As part of team developed car parking platform including both frontend and backend to achieve online system to track 5000+ parking spots in downtown of Chicago in real time
 > * Refactored and made technical / design proposals to improve backend / frontend healthcare platform to reduce million(s) dollar costs of cloud expenses

 - #### _2012 - 2015_: _ESRI_
 > * As a senior software engineer who was a part of team developed and maintained ArcGiS Server
-> * Developed a parallel IO subsystem to manage pipelines of 100s GB of spatial data to achieve performance improvement 12 times more then previews solution
+> * Developed a parallel IO subsystem to manage 100s GB pipelines of spatial data logs to achieve performance improvement 12 times more then previews solution
-> * Designed and implemented that data output through REST API aggregated by geospatial layers for ArcGiS Online platform for millions of users accross the world
+> * Designed and implemented geospatial data output through REST API aggregated by layers for ArcGiS Online platform used by millions of users accross the world
 > * As a skilled engineer I delegated specific technical tasks to other engineers to achieve more efficiency in teams distributed between US and UK

 - #### _2005 - 2011_: _Devexperts_
-> * As a software engineer I developed and maintained highly effective quote distribution platform.
+> * As a software engineer I developed and maintained highly effective quote distribution platform
-> * Developed hashmap-based scalable algorithms to quote parallel aggregation of data to achieve the most effective collapse of millions of market tickets per second to specific market charts.
+> * Developed hashmap-based scalable data structures of parallel aggregation to achieve the most effective collapse of millions stock quotes to specific trading charts

 #### Personal projects and articles:
 - https://github.com/alexgaas